rendleyhq/docs.rendleysdk.com/getting-started/display.md

 ## Resolution

 When setting the display's width and height, ensure that it follows the same ratio required by the encoder.
-For instance, if we are encoding to H.264 by default, the width and height should be 2<sup>x</sup>.
+For instance, if we are encoding to H.264 by default, the width and height should be divisible by 2.

 ## Changing Background Color